 Which is the Cheapest Education Loan in India to Study Abroad?

-Public sector banks offer the lowest interest rates compared to private banks & NBFCs.
+Public sector banks offer the lowest interest rates on loans for foreign education compared to private banks & NBFCs.
 If your institution is listed in BOB’s premium list of colleges, Bank of Baroda is the cheapest education loan option in India.
 Otherwise, the State Bank of India offers the cheapest education loans.
 However, the extent of the cheap education loan in India depends on several factors including the applicant’s profile, co-applicant’s financial profile, target country, target course, etc.

 Which is Better: Loan With Collateral or Without Collateral

 Education loans are of two types, one that is taken with collateral i.e. a secured loan and one taken without collateral i.e. an unsecured loan.
 You need to understand the difference between the two before choosing the one that is right for you.